 - 10 minutes' walk to the Belvedere gondola

-- Afternoon tea with homemade cakes
+- Afternoon tea with homemade cakes (6 days a week)

-- Early suppers for children available
+- Early meals for children available

 Please note: Adults' evening meals come with house wine, which is free-flowing until coffee is served.